"Should I Sign a Release or Authorization After My Accident?"

 3) The Property Damage Release (Check) - Depending on the amount of damage to your vehicle, you'll either receive a release (check) or have it repaired.

-Below we’ll look at each type of release in more detail and discuss the consequences of signing one too quickly and/or without an accident attorney first evaluating your claim.
+Below we’ll look at each type of release in more detail and discuss the consequences of signing one too quickly and/or without an Indianapolis injury attorney first evaluating your claim.

 Medical Authorization Release